Latipay/LatipaySDK-Android-Demo/README.md

 LatipayAPI.sendRequest(req);
 ```

 ### 6. Please support the `callbackUrl` in AlipayRequest and WechatpayRequest for receiving the result of payment in your backend server.
+Latipay server will call this api to notify the result when status updated.

 ```
 POST https://yourwebsite.com/pay_callback